-While most programming is initiated and implemented through the Office of 21st Century Scholars at Marian University, some programs are offered in collaboration with other departments including Campus Ministry-Service and Social Justice as well as the Learning and Counseling Center.
+While most programming is initiated and implemented through our Office of 21st Century Scholars, some is offered in collaboration with other departments, including Campus Ministry and Counseling and Consultation Services.

-The Community Mentoring Program strives to connect sophomore and junior scholars at Marian University with experienced professionals in the greater Indianapolis area.
-Offering guidance and support, a mentor will be paired with a scholar based on career interests of the scholar and the education and professional experience of the mentor.
+Marian University's Community Mentoring Program connects second-year and third-year scholars with experienced professionals in greater Indianapolis.
+Offering guidance and support, mentors are paired with scholars based on the scholar's career interests and the mentor's education and professional experience.

 Mentors are recruited by the director of the 21st Century Scholar program through networking and with assistance from the Board of Visitors and the Office of Alumni Relations.
-All mentors are required to complete a background check before volunteering.
-The Office of Human Resources at Marian University oversees the process of background checks.
+Working with the Office of Human Resources at Marian University, all mentors must complete a background check before volunteering to work with students.
+If you are interested in volunteering as a mentor, please contact the 21st Century Scholars office at Marian University at email@example.com.

 Scholars receiving Marian University’s 21st Century Tuition Scholarship are required to participate in the Mentor to Success Program.

-Marian University students are encouraged to attend Student Success Seminars, which are presented by the Learning and Counseling Center.
+Marian University students are encouraged to attend Student Success Seminars, which are presented by the Counseling and Consultation Services.
 The seminars are an extensive series of workshops and are designed to help students navigate through their academic careers, while offering guidance and recommendations for student success.

 Scholars receiving Marian University’s 21st Century Tuition Scholarship are required to participate in one Student Success Seminar per semester.